metagenomics/long-read-training/docs/index.rst

-Welcome to the de.NBI Nanopore Training Course!
+Welcome to the de.NBI Long Read Training Course!
 ===============================================

 Welcome to the two-day nanopore training course.
 This tutorial will